AuxStudio/react-native-simple-components/README.md

 - [x] Modal             -   A modal that offers a dark transparent background and close icon out of the box.
 - [x] Page              -   A component that acts as a page wrapper (useful for passing in custom width and heights to your pages during responsive testing).
 - [x] StarRating        -   Renders a row of outlined or filled stars based on rating prop
+- [x] StarRatingInput   -   Renders a row of outlined or filled stars that are pressable and animate onPress with optional label text values
+- [x] StatusBarComponent-   Android and iOS friendly status bar
 - [x] TabBar            -   A tab bar that accepts icons and label text.
 - [x] Touchable         -   A touchable component that renders the android ripple effect if specified and if on an Android device (used internally).
 - [x] TouchableIcon     -   A touchable icon.